golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/golioth-observe.md

 Of course the device can also write to the LightDB State endpoint.
-One example of this is when the endpoint doesn't exist, the MagTag will set the `leds` endpoint to 15 as teh default.
+One example of this is when the endpoint doesn't exist, the MagTag will set the `leds` endpoint to 15 as the default.
 Look in the `src/main.c` and find the following
 code:

 ```c